 - Dex Knows: A phone and address directory for people and businesses.
 Can look up by name, phone number, or address.

 - Pipl: A website that searches various directories and websites to try to find people.
 Many of the results will only give a little bit of information for free, but it can still be useful.

 - Facebook: A social networking website where users create profiles.
-Users can choose whether they want their profiles to be findable via this search page.
+Users can choose whether they want their profiles to be findable via a "People Search" page.

 - LinkedIn: A professional networking website that is great for finding information about people who work in business or office jobs.

-If you have lost contact with a family member, you can request assistance from the Salvation Army Missing Persons program.
+People who have lost contact with a family member can request assistance from the Salvation Army Missing Persons program.
 If your request is accepted, they will do a detailed search to try to put you back in touch.

 Good luck!
 And if you get stuck, please contact a librarian and we'll be happy to help!